czcorpus/ictools/README.md

 <a name="how_to_build_ictools_helper_script"></a>
 ### build helper script

-*Ictools* are written to work directly with *Manatee-open* library which itself is written in C++.
+*Ictools* are written to work directly with [Manatee-open](https://nlp.fi.muni.cz/trac/noske) library which itself is written in C++.
 This makes the build process a little more complicated then just `go get ...` or `go build`.
 To be able to build *ictools* you must have:

-* Manatee installed anywhere on your system, ideally with Python API wrapper (which is created by default),
+* *Manatee-open* binaries installed anywhere on your system, ideally with Python API wrapper (which is created by default),
-* Manatee (+ Finlib in older versions) sources.
+* *Manatee-open* sources.

-*Ictools* come with a simple *build* script (written in Python 2) which is able to handle most of the intricacies for you.
+*Ictools* come with a simple *build* script (written in Python 2) which is able to handle all the details for you.
 In the best scenario, the script requires only Manatee-open version you are building against.
 It tries to find the library in system lib paths and download sources from Manatee-open project page.
 In case you have your Manatee-open installed in a non-standard location, you have to tell the script with `--manatee-lib` parameter.
-Also, if you already have Manatee (+ Finlib) sources downloaded, just tell the script with `--manatee-src` (or `--finlib-src`).
+Also, if you already have Manatee-open sources downloaded, you can skip the download by specifying source directory via `--manatee-src` (or `--finlib-src`).

 Let's say you have Manatee-open 2.150 installed on your system.
 Then just enter: